zorkian/go-datadog-api/README.md

 Hi!

-This is a very early stage project.
-Someone mentioned there was no Go implementation of a Datadog API, so I took a crack at it.
-It is not fully featured yet.
+This is a Go wrapper for the Datadog API.
+You should use this library if you need to interact with the Datadog system.
+You can post metrics with it if you want, but this library is probably mostly used for automating dashboards/alerting and retrieving data (events, etc).

 The source API documentation is here: <http://docs.datadoghq.com/api/>